johnvinh/To-Do-List/README.md

-A simple to-do list with JavaScript.
+A simple to-do list created with vanilla JavaScript.